 Our sheep are being kept on the island year-round.
 Until 2017 we kept the breed ”Svensk finull”, an old Swedish breed with soft, fine wool popular for crafting.
 After that we gradually started to change to ”pälsfår”, a breed more accustomed to the lean pastures on an island.
 “Pälsfår”, in addition to giving meat, also supply nice, gray sheepskins.

-Around 25 ewes walk in-and out of the barn as they please, but lamb inside during April.
-They then spend summer outside and if the lamb grow well they are ready for slaughter in autumn.
+Around 25 ewes walk in-and out of the barn as they please and lamb in the end of march and in April.
+They then spend summer outside and if the lamb grow well they are ready for slaughter in the autumn.
 We send the animals to Rinkeby slaughterhouse in Jönåker and receive boxes of meat which we sell and then distribute at the meat shop at Bergs Farm.

 Cows as summer guests